 How Do I Help My Newborn Baby Sleep?

-Using a Sound Machine: White noise or another consistent, calm sound can help your baby fall asleep and stay asleep.
+- Using a Sound Machine: White noise or another consistent, calm sound from a sound machine can help your baby fall asleep and stay asleep.

 How Often Should My Newborn Eat?

 Newborns eat about every two-three hours – which is usually why they wake up.
 As they grow, they’ll eat less often and sleep for longer periods with more awake time in between – and then the real fun begins!